VoxForge/voxforge.github.io/en/Read.md

   line2: 2.
 Press <b>Stop</b> when completed.
   line3: 3.
 When all the requested prompts are completed, you'll be prompted to <b>Upload</b> your recordings.
   edge:
-    mouse_over_text: For Microsoft Edge browser, click here to see how to tell Windows that Edge can use your microphone.
+    mouse_over_text: For Microsoft Edge browser, click here to see how to give your browser permission to use your microphone.
     popup:
       title: Windows - How to give your Edge browser permission to use your microphone
       link: https://privacy.microsoft.com/en-us/windows-10-camera-and-privacy